zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

     • In a stmt of an interactive GHCi command: print it
 ```

-Oops, when we try making a secret key, it returns the above error.
+Oops, when we try to make a secret key, it returns the above error.

-This is a very common error, basically says, GHCi doesn't know how to convert the returned type into a string in order to print it.
+This is a very common error, which basically says, GHCi doesn't know how to convert the returned type into a string in order to print it.

 Well, seems like the secret key is not printable.
 That's OK, we can still know if it's successfully converted or not: